api2cart/cs-sdk/docs/CustomerApi.md

             // config.AddApiKeyPrefix("x-api-key", "Bearer");

             var apiInstance = new CustomerApi(config);
-            var disableCache = false;  // bool? | Disable cache for current request (optional)  (default to false) var pageCursor = ;  // string? | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) (optional) var start = 0;  // int? | This parameter sets the number from which you want to get entities (optional)  (default to 0) var count = 20;  // int? | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 (optional)  (default to 10) var storeId = 1;  // string? | Store Id (optional) var langId = 3;  // string? | Language id (optional) var groupIds = 1,2,3;  // string? | Groups that will be assigned to a customer (optional) var varParams = id,model,price,images;  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional)  (default to "id,name,additional_fields") var exclude = false;  // string? | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all (optional) var responseFields = {return_code,return_message,pagination,result};  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional)
+            var start = 0;  // int? | This parameter sets the number from which you want to get entities (optional)  (default to 0) var count = 20;  // int? | This parameter sets the entity amount that has to be retrieved.
+Max allowed count=250 (optional)  (default to 10) var pageCursor = ;  // string? | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) (optional) var groupIds = 1,2,3;  // string? | Groups that will be assigned to a customer (optional) var storeId = 1;  // string? | Store Id (optional) var langId = 3;  // string? | Language id (optional) var responseFields = {return_code,return_message,pagination,result};  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional) var varParams = id,model,price,images;  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional)  (default to "id,name,additional_fields") var exclude = false;  // string? | Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all (optional) var disableCache = false;  // bool? | Disable cache for current request (optional)  (default to false)

             try
             {
                 // customer.group.list
-                ModelResponseCustomerGroupList result = apiInstance.CustomerGroupList(disableCache, pageCursor, start, count, storeId, langId, groupIds, varParams, exclude, responseFields);
+                ModelResponseCustomerGroupList result = apiInstance.CustomerGroupList(start, count, pageCursor, groupIds, storeId, langId, responseFields, varParams, exclude, disableCache);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)